tjp77/Group-Project-BlackJack/README.md

 * continue trying to get other group members to at least do, past the initial planning day and outline bellow, even so much as accept github contributor invites.

 * Organize and clean up code.
-Separate more, so stuff that could be reuseable for other cards games is easy to pull put and make use off.
+Separate more, so stuff that could be reuseable for other card games is easy to pull out and make use of.